Welcome TourWorking with Pages

 There are at least a couple things you should know about BoltWire page names.
 First, to keep things simple, page names should only contain letters, numbers, hyphens, underscores, and dots.
-Actually, BoltWire supports international language characters, so you are not stuck with A-Z, but you do need to avoid using any other punctuation, or spaces, in your page names.
+Actually, BoltWire supports international language characters, so you are not stuck with A-Z, but you do need to avoid using certain punctuation or spaces in your page names.

 Second, all page names are automatically converted to lower case, so there is no difference between page Some.Page and some.page.
 This makes links in BoltWire inherently case insensitive, which cut down on user errors.

 You can see the name of your current page by looking at the URL in your browser address bar.
 Normally (if you are using our default setup), you will see a path to your site, followed by the name of the page, with the dots turned to slashes.
 That is, "www.mysite.com/some/page" means you are on "some.page".
 If an action is being performed on a page, BoltWire will add something like this to the end of the URL: "&action=print".
 Other parameters may be added in other situations, as well.

 Page TitlesBecause we often would rather have a page titled "Some Page" and not some.page, BoltWire has a special title action which allows you to assign a title to a page.
 If no title is set, BoltWire will take the last part of the page name, capitalize it, and use that for your title.
 This page, for example, is docs.tour.pages but its title has been set to "Working With Pages", which is what appears at the top of the page, and wherever the page title is called for.

 Note: starting in 7.08, many of the actions that create new pages allow you to set the title at the same time you create the page content.
 This helps cut down on a step.
 But you can always update the title using the title action.